Using a coloured template on my Supernote A5X

 Here's the SVG source in case you want to customize it.
 When I exported the PNG from Inkscape, I needed to make sure that antialiasing was turned off.
 This involved unchecking the "Hide export settings" checkbox in the Export dialog, then setting Antialias to 0. source

-My current color scheme is 9d9d9d,884636,c9c9c9,f6f396,cacaca,f6f396,a6d2ff,ffffff, which maps light gray to a highlighter sort of yellow and dark gray to a dark red like the links on my site.
-I hardly ever use the dark gray, though, so maybe I should change it from a dark red to another colour that I can use for shading.
+My current color scheme is 9d9d9d,c2c2c2,c9c9c9,f6f396,cacaca,f6f396,a6d2ff,ffffff', which maps light gray to a highlighter sort of yellow and dark gray to a light gray.
+I used to map the dark gray to a dark red like the links on my site, but light gray is more flexible for shading and layout.

 Anyway, here's an example of the export from my Supernote and the result after processing: